d999ss/opendoor/geopages-campaign-pages.md

 ## Background and Motivation
 Opendoor needs to develop and organize location-specific (geo) pages and campaign landing pages to improve SEO performance and provide targeted content for marketing campaigns.
 These pages will help capture location-specific search traffic and provide customized experiences for users coming from different marketing campaigns.

+A detailed analysis has identified that Opendoor currently lacks robust geo-targeted content for its top markets, impacting SEO performance and local discoverability.
+There's an opportunity to develop a scalable strategy that balances unique market storytelling with programmatic efficiencies — ultimately increasing visibility and engagement in high-priority markets.
+For complete details, see the [Geo-Targeted Approach](./geo-targeted-approach.md) document.

 ## Key Challenges and Analysis

 - Need to create a scalable template system for location-based content